Mehdiazarafza/Hybrid-reasoning/Evaulation/Arithmetic.md

 2- Static Safe Following Distance: The advice uses the three-second rule to determine safe following distance, which provides a general guideline.

-3- Hazard Perception Emphasis: The advice doesn't emphasize the importance of hazard perception, which is crucial for safe driving in all conditions, but especially in partly sunny weather.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------